Frommers.com Frommers.com

 The Kissarias -- Back out on rue Souk Semmarine, the road continues on as rue Souk el Kebir and forks to the left into rue Souk el Attarin.
 To the left of rue Souk el Kebir is a covered area known as the kissarias -- markets selling mainly everyday clothing and footwear but also a fair smattering of textiles and souvenirs.
 To the right of Souk el Kebir is a small lane of jewelers called the Souk des Bijoutiers (look up for the sign saying BIJOUTERIE TEGMOUTIENE).

 Souk Cherratin -- Beyond the kissarias at the northern end of rue Souk el Kebir is a maze of alleys called Souk Cherratin.
-Here you'll find the leatherworker's souk, with dozens of sandal cobblers and bag, belt, and purse makers spread amongst other smaller souks of carpenters and tourist shops.
+Here you'll find the leatherworker's souk, with dozens of sandal cobblers and bag, belt, and purse makers spread among other smaller souks of carpenters and tourist shops.

 Souk el Attarin & Souk Smata -- Taking the left fork off rue Souk Semmarine brings you onto rue Souk el Attarin -- the spice and perfume souk -- and the other side of the kissarias, where you will find Souk Smata, also known as Souk des Babouches in reference to the slipper makers found here.